-Abuse in a relationship comes in many different forms, but it's mainly when someone tries to control, intimidate or hurt their partner.
-It can happen in lots of different ways and can be caused by males or females.
+Abuse in relationships isn’t always physical, it can come in many different forms, but it's mainly when someone tries to control, intimidate or hurt their partner.
+It can happen to anyone regardless of age, race, gender, sexuality, disability, wealth and lifestyle.

 Typical examples are:

 pressuring someone to have sex by saying things like "If you loved me you would"